Start planning your trip

 Hagi City in Yamaguchi Prefecture is a charming town that still retains the atmosphere of the Edo period, when samurai lived.

-Hagi City retains so much of its landscape from the Edo period, about 400 years ago, that it is said that maps from that time could still be used today.
+Hagi City retains so much of its landscape from the Edo period that it is said that maps from that period could still be used today.

 The " Hagi Castle Town " spreads outward from the outer moat of the old Hagi Castle, and the town streets are laid out in a grid pattern.
 During the Edo period, the area was lined with merchant houses, as well as middle- and lower-class samurai residences and townhouses.